Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 A prime example is top thoracic surgeon Dr. Abraham “Avi” Lebenthal, who built the national mesothelioma treatment program at the VAVHS West Roxbury campus (the only VA program of its kind on the East Coast).
 Dr. Lebenthal spent more than a decade as the program’s director before moving back to his native country of Israel in 2022.

-VA Boston Healthcare System patients continue to benefit from the very best physicians, surgeons, and support staff dedicated to treating veterans with mesothelioma.
+VA Boston Healthcare System patients continue to benefit from the best physicians, surgeons, and support staff dedicated to treating veterans with mesothelioma.

 14 Questions to Ask Your Doctor packet